L&G to allocate 1.5 billion pounds to UK regeneration fund

-Chief Executive Nigel Wilson wants L&G, which manages over $1 trillion in British pension fund assets, to invest in Britain together with overseas sovereign wealth funds.
+Chief Executive Nigel Wilson wants L&G, which manages over $1 trillion (0.66 trillion pounds) in British pension fund assets, to invest in Britain together with overseas sovereign wealth funds.

 "We are well-positioned to work alongside UK and international money to channel funds into regeneration that delivers growth, homes and jobs," Wilson said in a statement.